If you could slip your child a side effect-free pill to boost academic achievement, wouldn’t you be tempted?

 “Everyone always asks ‘what about the dumb jock?'” says Ratey.
 “My response is, what would that kid be like without sports?”
 Despite stereotypes associated with “ignore your homework, go for the scholarship” sports like football, Ratey says research suggests that fitness more often supports learning than detracts from it.
 “There’s overwhelming evidence showing that the higher the fitness level of a child, the higher the test scores,” he notes.

-In a global setting in which obesity rates in children are either rising (Asia, Europe, Latin America) or already disturbingly high (United States), and children are growing glued to evermore enthralling screens, Ratey regards his mission as particularly crucial.
+In a global setting in which obesity rates in children are either rising (Asia, Europe, Latin America) or already disturbingly high (U.S.), and children are growing glued to evermore enthralling screens, Ratey regards his mission as particularly crucial.
 “This is a worldwide phenomenon,” he says.
 “And schools have the responsibility to educate the whole child.”